Full cloud adoption doesn’t just change where your systems and data live. It changes how security works.

 In cloud environments, the network is no longer a perimeter.
 It’s a bridge.

-- Encrypted connections for all cloud communications
+- Encrypted communications for all connections to cloud platforms

-- Redundant internet with independent paths
+- Redundant internet connections with independent paths to prevent downtime

 3. Cloud Domain: Configuration Is Everything

-Many organizations assume that because they’ve moved to the cloud, security is handled.
+This is where the biggest misconception lives.
+Many organizations assume that once they move to the cloud, security is handled.

 It isn’t.

-- Role-based identity and access management
+- Role-based identity and access management to ensure users only access what they need

-- Regular configuration audits
+- Regular configuration audits to detect drift from security best practices

-- Real-time monitoring and automated response
+- Real-time monitoring and automated response to suspicious activity

-- Ongoing compliance monitoring
+- Ongoing compliance monitoring to ensure policies remain enforced

 Misconfiguration.

 Not sophisticated nation-state attacks.
-Just Configuration errors.

 The Decline of Traditional Server Infrastructure

 But security responsibility does not disappear.
-It shifts.

-- Physical access controls
+- Physical access controls to server rooms and equipment

-- Manual OS patching
+- Manual operating system patching and server maintenance

 - Backup appliance management

-In their place, organizations must develop expertise in:
+Organizations must now develop expertise in:

-- Cloud configuration
+- Cloud configuration and governance

-- Identity governance
+- Identity and access management

-- Access policy design
+- Access policy design and enforcement

 “In today’s cloud-first world, your identity is your new perimeter,” Kris explains.